Idaho Mesothelioma Lawyer

 Asbestos Regulations

-Any renovation or demolition of buildings that have asbestos must be reported to the Idaho Department of Environmental Quality (DEQ) before proceeding.
+Any renovation or demolition of buildings that contain asbestos must be reported to the Idaho Department of Environmental Quality (DEQ) before proceeding.

 Asbestos abatement from older buildings can only be done by workers who are trained and certified to work with asbestos.
 The state relies on the Environmental Protection Agency to certify and license asbestos abatement professionals.

-The DEQ also works to clean up contaminated sites, often older buildings, which contain harmful asbestos.
-For instance, the DEQ sought public comment before initiating a cleanup of the Pocatello power plant.
+The DEQ also works to clean up contaminated sites, often older buildings containing harmful asbestos.
+For instance, the DEQ sought public comment before initiating a cleanup of the Pocatello Power Plant.

-The facilities had many toxins, including lead-based paint, but it also had a lot of asbestos in the interior spaces.
+The facilities contained many toxins, including lead-based paint, and they also had a lot of asbestos in the interior spaces.
 The plan was to clean the site so that it could be used for a community center and other businesses.

 Statute of Limitations for Asbestos Lawsuits